 But there is more than meets the eye about the credibility of XS and its staff; if I’ve ever tasted bitterness more than this, it was a brussel sprout milkshake: CLICK.

-The truth is after running the story Wissink felt embarrased for the criticism XS magazine received from other publications, but his own words prove they always knew Jimmy Story was just some performance art and not the real son of Jimi Hendrix, and they chose to run the story anyways.
+The truth is that after running the story Wissink felt embarrased for the criticism XS magazine received from other publications, but his own words prove they always knew Jimmy Story was not the real son of Jimi Hendrix, and they chose to run the story anyways.

 Referring to Jimmy Story, Bob Weinberg wrote in his story for XS Magazine, “Oddly, he’s most lucid when quoting scripture.”